Support SVdP Financially

 • Name St. Vincent de Paul Society of Lane County, Inc. as a beneficiary of your retirement plan or life insurance policy.
 A pre-tax retirement account and proceeds from a life insurance policy are typically subject to both estate and income taxes.
 However, these taxes can be avoided by naming St. Vincent de Paul Society of Lane County, Inc. as the beneficiary.
 The donation comes to us tax free.
 Our Tax ID # is 93-0454786.

-• If you’ve already named SVdP in your will please let us know!
+• If you have already named SVdP in your will, please let us know so that we can ensure your gift is directed according to your wishes.

 More Ways to Give